AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

 Hopefully, you won’t have to use CPI insurance as you’ll already have the coverage your auto lender requires.
 Since CPI costs more than auto insurance, the best bet is to maintain the coverage required.
-That way, you won’t be responsible for paying the remainder of your auto loan out of pocket.
+We’ve reviewed the best cheap car insurance providers to help you satisfy requirements and prevent unnecessary expenses.

 1. Best Collateral Protection Insurance & Vendor Single Interest (CPI/VSI) Providers (2023) Green Profit Solutions, Inc. (2023, Jan 3).